Le Moss: Assessment

-In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Le Moss a "superior" Ascot Gold Cup winner and the second best British or Irish trained horse foaled in 1975 behind Ile de Bourbon.
+In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris awarded Le Moss a mark of 133, which put him equal-95th in their list of the top 200 British and Irish-trained Flat horses of the 20th century, rating him superior to nine Epsom Derby winners, including Golden Fleece (132), Royal Palace (131) and St Paddy (132), multiple classic winners Assert (132) and Balanchine (132), triple crown winners Diamond Jubilee (132) and Rock Sand (131) as well as Prix de l'Arc de Triomphe winner Carroll House (131).

 Stud record

 Le Moss was retired to Brownstown Stud in Ireland.
 Although he had raced throughout 1980 in the colours of Carlo d'Alessio, he was bought after the Ascot Gold Cup by Paddy McGrath (a trustee of the McGrath Trust Company, his breeders) for a reported £250,000 and leased back to d'Alessio for the remainder of his racing career before taking up stallion duties in 1981 at Brownstown Stud, the place of his birth.

 He made no impact as a sire of flat runners, but his progeny had some success in National Hunt racing.
 The best of his offspring was the steeplechaser Scotton Banks, who won the Peter Marsh Chase and the Martell Cup in 1996.
 He was also the damsire of the Cheltenham Gold Cup winner Imperial Commander.
 Le Moss died at the age of twenty-five at Waterhouse Farm near Minehead in Somerset on 17 August 2000.
 On learning of his passing, Joe Mercer, who rode him to 8 of his 11 victories, said: "Le Moss was difficult to train and would never go on the gallops unless he felt like it.
 But he always woke up once we got him to a racecourse.
 He was as tough as old boots and tremendously difficult to pass.
 So my orders were invariably to lead from the start and just keep punching all the way to the line.
 That was the way I rode him in those great Cup races in 1980 and I shall always remember the old rascal with great affection.
 He was an outstanding stayer."